Diabetes dinners: 7 Satisfying Diabetes-Friendly Dinners

 Instructions

-- Cook the quinoa: In a medium saucepan, bring the water or vegetable broth to a boil.
-Add the rinsed quinoa, reduce heat to low, cover, and simmer for 15 minutes or until all water is absorbed.
-Let it sit covered for 5 minutes, then fluff with a fork.
+- Cook the quinoa: Bring water or low-sodium broth to a boil, add rinsed quinoa, lower heat, cover, and simmer 15 minutes.
+Let sit covered 5 minutes, then fluff with a fork.

-- Prepare the vegetables: While quinoa cooks, chop the cucumber, cherry tomatoes, olives, red onion, and parsley.
-Place all the fresh ingredients in a large mixing bowl.
+- Prepare the vegetables: While quinoa cooks, chop cucumber, cherry tomatoes, olives, red onion, and parsley.
+Combine fresh ingredients in a large bowl.

-- Make the dressing: Whisk together the olive oil, lemon juice, oregano, salt, and pepper in a small bowl until emulsified.
+- Make the dressing: Whisk olive oil, lemon juice, oregano, salt, and pepper until emulsified.
+Taste and adjust acidity or salt minimally to protect sodium targets for diabetes dinners.

 Chef’s Notes: Tips for Success